 Artificial intelligence seeks to automate processes by delving deep into data to yield answers and operate autonomously.
 Augmented intelligence uses AI technologies but in a fashion where humans are kept in the loop and play a key role in making decisions.

-Social intelligence, as it pertains to technology, is a feature of augmented intelligence that allows for the understanding of both the task and actions that the human is seeking to do before they do it, Subbarao Kambhampati, professor at the School of Computing and Augmented Intelligence at Arizona State University, said.
+Social intelligence is also a key differentiator between AI and augmented intelligence.
+When it comes to technology, social intelligence is a feature of augmented intelligence that allows for the understanding of both the task and actions that the human is seeking to do before they do it, Kambhampati said.

 AI systems don’t need to have much social intelligence because they are designed to work autonomously.
 But with augmented intelligence, social intelligence is required because it needs to give humans explanations about what it’s doing and allow people to advise it about what it should be doing in a way similar to how humans interact with one another, Kambhampati explained.